top of page

 Product Operations Scorecard

-• Identify where you are losing money, communication gaps slowing down your process, and where structural risk sits in your pipeline
+• A breakdown of where you are losing money, where margin is being lost, communication gaps slowing down your process, and where structural risk sits in your pipeline

 Start / Stop / Continue Framework